ALIHEBA/ML_CS229_Stanford/README.md

     A "loss function" that measures how good the network's predictions are.
     An "optimizer" that can tell the network how to change its weights.

+The iterative algorithms that train a network in steps.
+One step of training goes like this:

+    Sample some training data and run it through the network to make predictions.
+    Measure the loss between the predictions and the true values.
+    Finally, adjust the weights in a direction that makes the loss smaller.